-Micro-routing analysis will be provided as part of Section 5 of the Application to be filed as evidentiary update in September 2020
+Deleted: provided as part of Section 5 of

+Deleted: Application to be filed as evidentiary update in September 2020

-1 Weighted total is calculated for each alternative by multiplying the score for each criterion with its associated weighting and then summing the scores.
+Weighted total is calculated for each alternative by multiplying the score for each criterion with its associated weighting and then summing the scores.
 The maximum possible weighted total is 3.